 About Geoff Boyce:

-Geoff Boyce retired from Flinders University in January 2017 and now works independently with others concerned for human flourishing, drawing on his experience of establishing Oasis at Flinders University.
+Geoff Boyce is Chaplain at Large, based at Pilgrim Uniting Church in the City of Adelaide, South Australia.
+He retired from chaplaincy at Flinders University in January 2017 and now works independently with others concerned for human flourishing, drawing on his experience of establishing Oasis at Flinders University.

 Following 25 years as a Secondary School teacher, in 1997 Geoff embarked on a vocation of spiritual care to the staff and student body at Flinders University…Geoff’s approach to spiritual care has been inclusive, profoundly hospitable, innovative and courageous.
 Under his leadership the work of chaplaincy at the university has transformed from the palliative care of a diminishing and outdated religious construct to a vibrant engagement with the spirituality of everyday campus life.